Introduction

 What is Nginx?

-Nginx pronounced “engine-x” is an open-source web server that also functions as a reverse proxy, load balancer, and HTTP cache.
-Created by Igor Sysoev and released in 2004, Nginx is renowned for its high performance, stability, rich feature set, and low resource consumption.
+The open-source web server Nginx, which is also know as “engine-x,” serves as an HTTP cache, load balancer, and reverse proxy.
+Nginx, developed by Igor Sysoev and published in 2004, is well known for its robustness, minimal resource usage, broad feature set, and excellent performance.
 These attributes have made Nginx one of the most popular web servers in the world.

 For instance, when a user visits a website, their browser sends a request to Nginx.
-Nginx processes this request, determines which backend server (such as a web application server or database server) should handle it, and forwards the request to that server.
+This request is processed by Nginx, which then chooses which backend server—such as a database or web application server—should handle it and sends it to that server.
 Once the backend server processes the request and generates a response, Nginx receives the response and sends it back to the user’s browser.

 DEMO IMAGE